frederik-jatzkowski/errors/docs/tour/05-stack-traces.md

 joined := errors.Join(err, errExternal)
 ```

-This allows you to better comprehend where exactly external errors enter your codebase.
+This helps you identify where external errors enter your codebase.

 ### Rule 4: Duplicate Stack Traces Are Prevented